Consultant Thyroid, Parathyroid, Hernia and Gallbladder Surgeon

 Voice Change from nerve damage.

-Damage to the recurrent laryngeal nerve makes the voice weak and difficult to project.
-It will also tire quicker than usual so that towards the end of your day it can be harder to speak audibly.
-In addition to voice change recurrent laryngeal nerve injury can make swallowing feel abnormal and this increases the risk of recurrent chest infection.
+In addition to voice change, recurrent laryngeal nerve injury can make swallowing feel abnormal and this increases the risk of recurrent chest infection.
 New research has shown that a recurrent laryngeal nerve injury can reduce life span by up to 10 years through the increased risk of chronic chest infection.
-By using cIONM we can have reduced this risk to less 0.7% - compared to 1.3% nationally and this risk is falling as more of our cases are performed using cIONM.
-If both recurrent laryngeal nerves are injured more severe disability can be caused - weaker voice, difficulty swallowing safely and even difficulty breathing requiring a tracheostomy.
-Bilateral nerve injury can only occur after a total thyroidectomy or bilateral neck exploration for parathyroid disease.
-Because we use use cIONM we can avoid bilateral injuries by not operating on the second side.
-Our injury rate is reducing and now down to 0.7%
+By using cIONM, have reduced this risk to less 0.7% - compared to 1.3% nationally and this risk is falling as more of our cases are performed using cIONM.

-If you are affected by this complication please try these voice strengthening exercises when you feel ready to help strengthen your voice again
+If you are affected by this complication, please try these voice strengthening exercises when you feel ready to help strengthen your voice again

 Surgical Hypoparathyroidism - Causing low calcium